space-wizards/docs/src/en/space-station-14/departments/science/proposals/xenobio.md

 This concept takes loose inspiration from /tg/'s cytology.
 Scientists are equipped with a set **biopsy punches**, which are single use tools that deal a small amount of damage to the mob they're used on and produce a **biopsy sample**.

-Biopsy samples can then be taken to science, where the **Cellular Sequencer** can be used to collect add the sample into the **Cellular Database**.
+Biopsy samples can then be taken to science, where the **Cellular Sequencer** can be used to add the sample into the **Cellular Database**.
 Cell samples from the database can be printed at the cost of biomatter (scaling with rarity of the cell sample).

-Not all xells are created equal, however.
+Not all cells are created equal, however.
 For the purpose of Xenobio, the part of cells that matter is their instability.
 This is essentially a scaling factor that affects the extent of mutations.